top of page

 This brings us back to the "Why"? – Why build a Tribute to a so called "Lost Blue Car?"
 As the story was archived in the book, told many times to me personally by Jim Wangers himself and substantiated by the likes of Dave Anderson and the rest of the California based Pontiac family, two cars were built and modified by Royal Pontiac for the Car and Driver test sessions.
 One Red Car and one Blue Car.

-Both test cars were "labeled" as Royal Bobcats and had the Royal Bobcat emblem on the rear sail panel.
-This means that they were [assumed to be ... ] stock Tempest GTO's with a 389ci engine and the following Royal Bobcat changes:
+Both cars carried Royal Bobcat emblems on their rear sail panels, this "labeled" them as Royal Bobcats This means that they were [assumed to be ... ] stock GTO's with a 389ci engine and the following Royal Bobcat changes:

 As described in chapter 8 in Jim's book "Glory Days", – "We agreed to supply two Pontiac GTO's, one a stock Sports Coupe with standard suspension, a 348 horsepower Tri-Power engine, a wide-ratio 4-speed gearbox, and a limited-slip 3.55:1 rear end.
 We chose to use a "pilot line car," thus it had no production VIN number.
 That car, known as "The Blue Car" since it was painted Nocturne Blue, was to be used for street driving and for road course and skid pad testing.
 The second GTO which became known as "The Red Car" since it was painted in Grenadier Red, also had the 348 Tri-Power engine, but used a close-ratio 4-speed, and a 3.90:1 limited-slip rear end.
 We built it as a Royal Bobcat specifically for the test, and provided Car and Driver with a complete information sheet detailing exactly what modifications had been made.
 "The Red Car" was set up exclusively for acceleration testing."
 The Blue Car, having been set up for street driving and for road course and skid pad testing included Power brakes with Metallic linings and manual steering.